phillycommunitywireless/docs/docs/en/installations/installations.md

 For more information on configuring our access points, see our [Configure AP-Mesh Guide](../device-configuration/configure-ap-mesh.md)

 ## Considerations When Installing a Mesh Node

-!!! info "Hub"
-    For PCW purposes, a hub refers to an install where we use a radio to "draw in" wireless connectivity.
-When we do hub installations, they include PhillyWisper.

-!!! info "Node"
-    A node is a mesh install that does not require a radio/router; it acts as a relay zone that expands wifi connectivity from a hub.

 Mesh nodes are installations where we do not use a Litebeam, but instead set up a wireless access point that meshes from a nearby access point wired to a router and Litebeam at a local hub.
 As documented by [Unifi](https://help.ui.com/hc/en-us/articles/115002262328-Considerations-for-Optimal-Wireless-Mesh-Networks), several factors must be considered when building a mesh network: